 As a fully integrated electric and gas utility, we operate and participate in regional markets and are interconnected with other entities.
 The operation of these systems depends on information technology systems we own and operate as well as third party systems and service providers.
 Strategic business partners are also leveraged to support our mission.
 As an operator of critical infrastructure, nefarious actors may find us a valuable target if they wish to disrupt our operations and negatively impact our customers.
 The systems and partnerships described above are all potential targets for a cyber-incident.
-Any significant interruption or failure of our information systems due to cyber-attacks, hacking or internal security breaches could prevent us from fulfilling our critical business functions including delivering energy to our customers, and sensitive, confidential, and other data could be compromised.
+Any significant interruption or failure of our information systems due to cyber-attacks or incidents could hinder our ability to fulfill our critical business functions.
 This could adversely affect our business, our financial condition, operating results or liquidity.
-For the year ended December 31, 2023, there have been no cybersecurity incidents with a material impact on our business strategy, operations, or financial condition.
+Through the year ending on December 31, 2024, there have been no cybersecurity incidents that have had a material impact, or any impact, on our business strategy, operations, or financial condition.